The Oka principle for holomorphic fibre bundles of Holder-Zygmund classes on strongly pseudoconvex domains: Introduction

 \begin{theorem} Assume that $\Omega$ is a relatively compact, smoothly bounded, strongly pseudoconvex domain in a Stein manifold and $Y$ is a complex manifold.
 For every $r>0$ the space $\Lambda^r_\Oscr(\overline \Omega,Y)$ is a complex Banach manifold.
 The tangent space $T_f \Lambda^r_\Oscr(\overline \Omega,Y)$ at a point $f\in \Lambda^r_\Oscr(\overline \Omega,Y)$ is the space of sections of class $\Lambda^r_\Oscr(\overline \Omega)$ of the complex vector bundle $f^*TY\to \overline \Omega$. \end{theorem}

 In the proof of Theorem \ref{th:main}, we shall need several results concerning vector bundles $E\to\overline\Omega$ of class $\Lambda^r_\Oscr(\overline\Omega)$ on smoothly bounded strongly pseudoconvex Stein domains $\Omega$; see Sect.\ \ref{sec:vectorbundles}.
 In particular, we obtain Theorem A for such bundles; see Theorems \ref{th:TheoremA} and \ref{th:TheoremApar}.
-Their proof is based on Cartan's lemma for maps of H\"older--Zygmund classes to a complex Lie group; see Lemmas \ref{lem:Cartan}, \ref{lem:Cartan-par} and Remark \ref{rem:Liegroup}.
+The proof is based on the Cartan splitting lemma for maps of H\"older--Zygmund classes to a complex Lie group; see Lemmas \ref{lem:Cartan}, \ref{lem:Cartan-par} and Remark \ref{rem:Liegroup}.
 The main technical results used in the proof of Theorem \ref{th:main} are a splitting lemma (see Lemma \ref{lem:splitting}) and a gluing lemma (see Lemma \ref{lem:gluing}) for sprays of sections of class $\Lambda^r_\Oscr$.

 An application of Theorem \ref{th:main} is the following Oka principle for vector bundles of class $\Lambda^r_\Oscr(\overline\Omega)$, proved in Sect.\ \ref{sec:OPVB}.
 The analogous result for principal fibre bundles is Theorem \ref{th:OPprincipalbundles}.